Frequently Asked Questions:

 Who can take part in LCM Singing Exams?

 Anybody who has been taking regular training for 3 months or more can take part in London College of Music Singing Exams.
-Carrie and Jenny will assess students individually and discuss genre/grade options for any exam seasons.
+Carrie will assess students individually and discuss genre/grade options for any exam seasons.

 Who can take part in performances/events?

 All Pro Vox students will be offered the chance to take part in performances and events.
-Please be aware that for smaller scale events, students who have been attending the longest and most regularly will receive first priority to available places.
+Please be aware that for smaller scale events, students who have been attending the longest and most regularly will receive first priority to the available places.

 Are staff DBS Checked?